By Amy Gorin, MS, RDN

 More Healthy Takeout Options

-Of course, with a little know-how, you can easily order healthier dishes at the most nutritious fast food restaurants.
+With a little know-how, you can easily order healthier dishes at the most nutritious fast food restaurants.
 Here are some to consider:

 - Panda Express' String Bean Chicken Breast: 190 calories, 9 grams fat